-Daily Readings - Sun May 07 2017
+Daily Catholic Mass Readings for May 7, 2017

-Second Reading - 1 Peter 2.20b-25
+Second Reading: 1 Peter 2.20b-25

 20For what glory is there, if you sin and then suffer a beating?
 But if you do well and suffer patiently, this is grace with God21For you have been called to this because Christ also suffered for us, leaving you an example, so that you would follow in his footsteps22He committed no sin, neither was deceit found in his mouth23And when evil was spoken against him, he did not speak evil.
 When he suffered, he did not threaten.
 Then he handed himself over to him who judged him unjustly24He himself bore our sins in his body upon the tree, so that we, having died to sin, would live for justice.
 By his wounds, you have been healed25For you were like wandering sheep.
 But now you have been turned back toward the Pastor and the Bishop of your souls

-Gospel - John 10.1-10
+Gospel: John 10.1-10

 1"Amen, amen, I say to you, he who does not enter through the door into the fold of the sheep, but climbs up by another way, he is a thief and a robber2But he who enters through the door is the shepherd of the sheep3To him the doorkeeper opens, and the sheep hear his voice, and he calls his own sheep by name, and he leads them out4And when he has sent out his sheep, he goes before them, and the sheep follow him, because they know his voice5But they do not follow a stranger; instead they flee from him, because they do not know the voice of strangers.6Jesus spoke this proverb to them.
 But they did not understand what he was saying to them7Therefore, Jesus spoke to them again: "Amen, amen, I say to you, that I am the door of the sheep8All others, as many as have come, are thieves and robbers, and the sheep did not listen to them9I am the door.
 If anyone has entered through me, he will be saved.
 And he shall go in and go out, and he shall find pastures10The thief does not come, except so that he may steal and slaughter and destroy.
 I have come so that they may have life, and have it more abundantly